gabegrand/lilo/README.md

   - If you are running experiments from `evaluate_compression_model_scoring.py`, you can reference previous reported results [here](https://docs.google.com/spreadsheets/d/11-qKHK_pOyF4lfwhaonRQTZEqHTepPKI4MTdWYAU9hM/edit#gid=0).

 #### Setting up on Supercloud.
-These are instructions for setting up on the OpenMind computing cluster managed by Lincoln Labs.
+These are instructions for setting up on the Supercloud computing cluster managed by Lincoln Labs.
 1. Git clone this repository into a local directory on Supercloud.
 This is likely in a home directory after logging in via `USERNAME@txe1-login.mit.edu`.
 2. Run `setup_supercloud.sh` from the top-level repository.
 In particular, this should switch you to using a Linux-specific build of the OCaml binaries (which we build on OM) and pip install the `laps_requirements.txt` locally.
 3. You can now run experiments via standard SLURM commands [like these](https://supercloud.mit.edu/submitting-jobs).
 Note that if running interactively or writing your own batch commands, you should call `module load anaconda/2020b` to access the appropriate Python installation.